ceph/ceph-csi/docs/ceph-csi-upgrade.md

 can control when the CSI driver pods are restarted on each node.

-To avoid this issue in future upgrades, we recommend that you do not use the fuse client or rbd-nbd as of now.
+To avoid this issue in future upgrades, we recommend that you do not use the fuse client as of now.

-This guide will walk you through the steps to upgrade the software in a cluster from v3.0 to v3.1
+This guide will walk you through the steps to upgrade the software in a cluster from v3.3 to v3.4

 ### Snapshot-controller and snapshot crd